google-deepmind/open_x_embodiment/README.md

 - All other materials are licensed under the Creative Commons Attribution 4.0 International License (CC-BY).
 You may obtain a copy of the CC-BY license at: https://creativecommons.org/licenses/by/4.0/legalcode

 - Unless required by applicable law or agreed to in writing, all software and materials distributed here under the Apache 2.0 or CC-BY licenses are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the licenses for the specific language governing permissions and limitations under those licenses.

+- testing to see if i could submit a code change